Thoufiq-Uchiha-23/Nike-Landing-Page/README.md

 This is Mega-Mon 🔥, I worked to strengthen my core concepts of Tailwind and React, and I gained lots of insights regarding both.
 Also enhanced my understanding of these technologies 🧑‍💻

-Also enabled the Landing Page to be responsive on all screen devices makingit User Friendly UI.
+Also enabled the Landing Page to be responsive on all screen devices making it User Friendly UI.

 Here's the Live site 👇
 ## [Nike Landing Page by Thoufiq](https://nike-landing-page-thou.vercel.app/)